behan05/pairly/CONTRIBUTING.md

-# 🛠️ Contributing to Real-Time Chat App
+# 🛠️ Contributing to Pairly (Real time couple friendly chat web application)

-Thank you for your interest in contributing to the **Real-Time Chat App**! 🎉
+Thank you for your interest in contributing to **Pairly**! 🎉
 We welcome all kinds of contributions — code, design, documentation, bug reports, or suggestions.

 ---